JZ-Azure/MyMSLearn/Bicep/2_Build_your_first_Bicep_template.md

 ```
 > Note: Syntax for `?` is `condition ? if true: if false`

-Deploy an Bicep template with condition parameter
+Deploy an Bicep template with a condition parameter
 ```bash
 az deployment group create \
   --template-file main.bicep \